ameenTheprogramer/blenderrendering/README.md

+#what's this

-a jupyter notebook for rendering a blend file , not a downlaod and run file , i made it easy for me so its hard for it requires some details and editing , once you understands how it work it easy to run runs locally and also in any jupyter combatile clouds or servers or devices . i have also added some very unnecessary path and stuff just make it easy for me ,
+its a jupyter notebook for rendering a blend file , it requires some paths adn stuff to be editing , once you understands how it work it easy to run . it runs locally and also in any jupyter compatible clouds or servers or devices . i mostly use this method to render my scene rather than the traditional render method . it saves time and resource